-I was having lunch with the girls recently and noticed that there were many other tables of women of varying age and group size out to lunch also.
+I was having lunch with the girls recently and noticed the many other tables of women of varying age and group size out to lunch also.

-You see, lunch with the girls serves many purposes but none more important than having a forum to discuss life, love and the universe!
-We were a mix of women at the lunch and whilst there were many topics we could and did discuss the main topic was relationships.
-Are we, as women then, not really happy unless we are in a relationship?
-And if we are not in a relationship and we say we are happy, are we really?
+You see, lunch with the girls serves many purposes but none more important than having a forum to discuss life, love and the universe.
+We were a mix of women at the lunch and whilst there were many topics we could and did discuss the main topic was around relationships of every sort; family-friends-work-partners-lack of partner and the degree of happiness those relationships provide.

-Perhaps to ponder the following, is a good place to start?
+Perhaps the following two questions are a good place to start?

 (1) what is happiness? and (2) when am I most happy?

 It is useful to listen to the language we use when talking about happiness to determine ‘when am I most happy.’

 Is our language (therefore our happiness) based in the past – “I was so happy when we had the house down south and I didn’t have to worry about xyz” or future oriented – “I will be really happy when … the kids are finished at school; I can take that holiday I have been yearning for years.”